UST-QuAntiL/QuantME-UseCases/2021-electronics/README.md

 ## Execute the Workflow using the Camunda Engine

 After deploying the configured workflow model to the Camunda engine, it can be executed.
-For this, open a brwoser and access the Camunda engine UI using the following URL: ``http://$IP:8080/camunda`` Thereby, $IP has to be replaced with the IP of your Docker engine (see above).
+For this, open a browser and access the Camunda engine UI using the following URL: ``http://$IP:8080/camunda`` Thereby, $IP has to be replaced with the IP of your Docker engine (see above).
 First, create an account and login to the Camunda engine UI.
 You should see the following screen:

 ![Camunda Overview](./docs/camunda-overview.png)

-Switch to the Cockpit application by clicking on the top-right and selecting ``Cockpit``:
+Switch to the Camunda cockpit application by clicking on the top-right and selecting ``Cockpit``:

 ![Camunda Cockpit](./docs/camunda-cockpit.png)